mlofstrom/markusTest/Wiki_ManagedCodeFuzzing.md

 |                                                                                  | Partially -Trusted Parsed data’s source and author are weakly authenticated; data integrity is unknown | I: EOP, DOS S: Important | I: DOS S: Moderate  |
 |                                                                                  | Untrusted Source, author, and integrity of parsed data are unknown                                     | I: EOP, DOS S: Critical  | I: DOS S: Moderate  |

-# Code, Data Trust, and Application Types
+# xCode, Data Trust, and Application Types

 These three attributes of a given computer program are generally sufficient to determining its code security risk, and therefore the utility of fuzz testing